felixcwj/face-deid-emotion-metrics/README.md

 # face-deid-emotion-metrics

 GPU-ready toolkit that evaluates how well face de-identification preserves identity and emotion cues.
-The pipeline scans any base directory with mirrored `input/` and `output/` trees, pairs every `.jpg` and `.mp4`, computes four metrics per file, and exports a formatted Excel report.
+The pipeline scans any base directory with mirrored `input/` and `output/` trees, pairs every supported file (videos today, images when present), computes four metrics per file, and exports a formatted Excel report.
+For the current RAPA dataset the `input/` tree only contains `.mp4` videos, so `.jpg` thumbnails that exist only under `output/` are ignored.

 > **Recommended runtime:** run the heavy pipeline inside WSL2 so CUDA inference and GPU video decoding stay on Linux.
 The default backend uses `ffmpeg -hwaccel cuda`; Windows-native Decord builds are now a fallback.
 See [docs/wsl.md](docs/wsl.md) for the full workflow.